-You can now customize the multiplier Curio applies to any pressures via a tablet or iPad connected via Catalina.
+You can now customize the multiplier Curio applies to any pressures via a tablet or iPad connected via the [macOS Continuity]](../ continuity) feature.
 We've noticed, that at least with our iPad Pro and Pencil 1, that a value of 5 is perfect for sketching via Sidecar, while a value of 1.3 is better for sketching via Luna or Duet.
 You may need to fine tune this value given your specific hardware setup.